-We can scroll the table to the top using the scroll bar to see the illustration as shown above, with records for Alabama at the top of the table..
+We can scroll the table to the top using the scroll bar or by using the Ctrl-Home keyboard shortcut (Ctrl-End to jump to the bottom) to see the illustration as shown above, with records for Alabama at the top of the table..

 Important: The above sorts the table by state, but within each state, records are not ordered.
 We can clear the sort order and then Ctrl-click to sort once more by state, and we might get a different order of cities within Alabama than seen above.

 Sorting by state simply guarantees that all records for Alabama will appear before Alaska, all records for Alaska will appear before Arizona, and so on.
 Within each state, records might appear in a different order every time we sort by state.

 If we choose View - Order we see that the sub-menu reports the state field is being used to sort the table.
 The Clear Order command seen in the menu above will remove the sort order by that state, but will leave the table as displayed.
 When tables are assumed to have no sort order unless one is commanded, it doesn't matter in what order the records are shown.

 Once we sort by state, if we would like to sort records within each state, for example, by city, we can Shift-Ctrl-click the city column header.

 That will sub-sort the table by city as well as by state.